Binding energy of compact stars and their non-radial oscillations: Non-radial stellar oscillations

 the differential equations that need to be solved for the extraction of different mode frequencies are given as~\cite{Sotani-2011}

 where $W(r)$ and $V(r)$ denote the spatial part of the matter field perturbation parameters $W(r,t)$ and $V(r,t)$, for which a harmonic time dependence has been assumed.

-In order to solve the Eq.~(\ref{eq6}),(\ref{eq7}) Strum-Luville problem, one needs an appropriate set of boundary conditions.
+In order to solve the Eqs.~{{(\ref{eq6})}} and (\ref{eq7}) Strum-Luville problem, one needs an appropriate set of boundary conditions.
 In particular, near the center of the star $W(r)$ and $V(r)$ have the form $W(r)=Cr^{l+1}$ and $V(r) = -Cr^l/l$, where $C$ is an arbitrary constant~\cite{Sotani-2011}.~At the surface of the star ($r=R$) the following condition needs to be met~\cite{Sotani-2011}

 Notably, in the presence of a density discontinuity (due to a phase transition) an additional junction condition is required for one to solve the aforementioned differential equations.
-More precisely, at the interface of the discontinuity
+More precisely, at the interface of the discontinuity~\cite{Sotani-2011}

-where $R_t$ is the radius at which the discontinuity appears and the signs $+,-$ indicate the function values at each side of the boundary between the two phases~\cite{Sotani-2011}
+where $R_t$ is the radius at which the discontinuity appears and the signs $+,-$ indicate the function values at each side of the boundary between the two phases.